dell/omnia/docs/source/Troubleshooting/troubleshootingguide.rst

         Else, do the following:

             a.
-Restart control-plane and check curl command output again.
+Restart the OIM and check curl command output again.
             b.
 Re-run ``local_repo.yml``.

     5. Run the following command: